teverett/fbsd-secured/README.md

 ### Host (FreeBSD)

 * A user account 'ansible' in the group 'wheel' is required.
 Use a strong password and disable the account after the host is configured.
+A one-time ssh login to this account is required before running ansible, to accept the host key
 * Host IP's are in the file "inventory"
-* FreeBSD host has python installed (`pkg install python`)

 ## Usage